Digital India Myths: Facebook

 Raj PagariyaCyber Security

-Digital India MythsThis post is third in the series about the myths that people in India have about Computers, Mobiles, Internet and the Cyber Space.
+Digital India MythsThis post is the third in the series about the myths people in India have about Computers, Mobiles, the Internet and Cyber Space.
+Here are some common theories about Facebook in India.

-With over 120 million users on Facebook, India is surely one of the largest user base for various social media platforms.
-The number of Facebook users in India have doubled in just 3 years.
-With such mass adoption there are certainly a lot of myths revolving around Facebook.
-Following are the most common myths:
+With over 120 million users on Facebook, India is surely one of the largest user bases for various social media platforms.
+The number of Facebook users in India has doubled in just 3 years.
+With such mass adoption, there are certainly a lot of myths revolving around Facebook.
+The following are the most common myths:

 • I have set my privacy to “Friends.”
 I’m safe now.

 This is the most common misconception Indians have about Facebook.
-Although protecting personal information from unknown people is of critical importance, but there are various cases in which victim’s friends were the real culprit.
+Although protecting personal information from unknown people is of critical importance, there are various cases in which the victim’s friends were the real culprits.
 It’s good that you have set your privacy as “Friends”, but you still need to take care of everything you share on social media.
-Moreover, you can set-up two factor authentication for your accounts to prevent unauthorised access.
+Moreover, you can set two-factor authentication for your accounts to prevent unauthorised access.

 Screenshot (27)

-Even though people aged between 15-35 are major social media users but Facebook is well set to feature both younger generation and older generation.
+Even though people between the ages of 15 to 35 are major social media users, Facebook is well set to feature both the younger and older generations.
 In recent times there has been a trend of post-40 entering various social platforms of the virtual world.
-The trouble arises because this generation is often not aware of the most basic security settings and is too fascinated which ends up in becoming a deadly combo.
+The trouble arises because this generation is often not aware of the most basic security settings and is too fascinated which ends up becoming a deadly combo.

 • People can tell when you have looked at their Facebook profiles.

-This is nothing more than just a rumor.
-Facebook has clarified in help section that it doesn’t let people track who views their profile.
-Even third party apps can not provide such functionality.
+This is nothing more than just a rumour.
+Facebook has clarified in the help section that it doesn’t let people track who views their profile.
+Even third-party apps can not provide such functionality.
 Facebook even encourages users to report such misleading apps.

 • All news on Facebook or other social media is true and I can believe it.

 Social media is a perfect platform for spreading false news.
-Always confirm the news from alternate sources like TV, newspapers etc. There have been a lot of instances where there were posts like some celebrity has died, but in the end it was just a rumour being spread through social media.
-Liking or sharing false news can also land you into serious trouble.
+Always confirm the news from alternate sources like TV, newspapers etc. There have been a lot of instances where there were posts like some celebrity has died, but in the end, it was just a rumour being spread through social media.
+Liking or sharing false news can also land you in serious trouble.

 Credits: Sprout Social